 - Saxon, for math

-- Journals for writing practice, we buy Mead journal books from WalMart.
+- Journals for writing practice, we buy Mead journal books.
 They have space at the top of each page for a picture and then ruled lines with a dotted center line for beginning writers.

-- Spectrum Language arts for basic English skills, starting in 2nd grade
+- Spectrum Language arts for basic English skills, starting in 2nd grade.
+We’ve used a variety of grammar workbooks over the years and have found them all to be adequate.

 - Layers of Learning Curriculum for history, geography, science and art.
 We do the subject-of-the day method, covering each of these subjects once a week.